+When an assessment is flagged for investigation, the marking for the work is paused.
 Students accused of academic misconduct are sent an email from the SDAO (Student Discipline and Appeals Officer) informing them of the allegation.
 Students are given an opportunity to respond to the allegation, providing evidence where possible.
 Students do not have to submit a response to the allegation, but it is in your best interest to do so.

 Responses must be sent within 7 days from the date that the notification is sent